Class CharBitSet

 public CharBitSet()

-Creates a bit set with an initial size that can store positions between 0 and 65535, inclusive, without needing to resize.
-This won't ever need to resize for any char input.
+Creates a bit set with an initial size that can store positions between 0 and 31, inclusive, without needing to resize.
+This can resize to fit larger positions.

 • CharBitSet